marcin-mazurek/today-i-learned/security/notes-from-web-apps-security-training.md

 * Clickjacking - substituting or inserting hidden buttons
 * Opening a page in an iframe - disablee with Content-Security–Policy or X-Frame-Options header, or in JavaScript using "framekiller" (checking the self variable)
 * Path traversal in server-side includes - when there's no validation on the file name to load
   * Null-byte attack - stripping the rest of the string to eg. remove the hardcoded extension.
 Even if we have something like `include '/home/userx/data/' .$_GET['name']. '.jpg'`, we can strip the rest of the variable by passing a null byte.
-C based languages (eg. PHP) may be vulnerable.
+C based languages (eg. PHP) may be vulnerable
+* Fuzzing - finding implementation bugs using generated malformed/semi-malformed data

 ## To explore
 - [ ] Threat modeling